rajeevkghosh/readme-sentinel-policies/network_gcp_region_restricition.md

 ## Description

-The policy checks that resources(eg. PubSub/BigQuery/Dataproc/SecretManager/DialogFlow) need to be created in regions as per the regions allowed for that resource type.
+The policy checks that resources(eg. PubSub/BigQuery/Dataproc/SecretManager/DialogFlow) get deployed to the locations only according to "allowed region" list.

+Note: "allowed region" is a generic term we have used for the following variables which contains the list of allowed regions for specific "resource type".
+- prefix
+- spanner_region
+- cloudsql_allowed_region
+- multi_region_var
+- global_var

 -------